project-octopus/octopodes/README.md

 ## Security

-The software only supports Basic Authentication.
+The software supports Basic Authentication only and signed session cookies.

 Passwords are stored using the bcrypt hash algorithm.